-The low energy and feeling cold generally improve as your body adjusts to the fasting routine.
+The low energy and feeling of cold generally improve as your body adjusts to the fasting routine.
 Poor concentration, dizziness, headaches are often the result of dehydration, so make sure you’re drinking plenty of liquids during your fast.

 People that tried this type of fasting claim that the fast days become easier after the first few fasts.
 If you are a beginner with fasting it’s a good idea to keep a small snack handy during your first few fasts, just in case you feel faint or ill.